 The "seated" Lincoln statue, known as "Lincoln the Mystic" or "The Statesman," was designed by sculptor James Earle Fraser.
-Mounted on a pedestal, it is an example of a heroic sculpture of Lincoln familiar in the 1920s and 1930s.
+Mounted on a pedestal, it is a heroic sculpture of Lincoln familiar in the 1920s and 1930s.
 It was commissioned by the Jersey City Lincoln Association on the organization's sixty-fifth anniversary in 1930.

 Designed by landscape architects Daniel W. Langton and Charles N. Lowrie in 1905, the park of approximately 273 acres is maintained by the Hudson County Parks Commission, begun in 1903 to establish a parks system.
 It reflected the national parks movement and its mission to preserve public space for recreational activities in urban communities.
 Langton and Lowrie were part of the "City Beautiful" movement and founding members of the American Society of Landscape Architects.
 Lowrie later succeeded Langton as Landscape Architect for the Hudson County Park Commission for thirty years.
-He designed several parks including the Stephen R. Gregg Hudson County Park in Bayonne.
+He designed several parks like Stephen R. Gregg Hudson County Park in Bayonne.

 Most of the park's original acreage was the marshy and undeveloped woodlands called Glendale Woods at the city's Hackensack River shoreline and the site of razed houses and properties purchased by the Park Commission.
 Florence Pond Graham, author of Jersey City: As I Remember It, recalls the park's development: Homes on lower Belmont Avenue were demolished or removed, "but some four story flats were bought and the new owner had them moved to the northeast corner of the Boulevard and Communipaw Avenue" (Graham 19).
 According to Graham, the city's first baseball club was at Belmont and West Side Avenue; the baseball diamond was at the park's ornamental fountain (16).